cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 The security properties of an OPRF protocol with functionality y = F(k, x) include those of a standard PRF.
 Specifically:

-- Given value x, it is infeasible to compute y = F(k, x) without knowledge of k.
+- Pseudorandomness: F is pseudorandom if the output y = F(k,x) on any input x is indistinguishable from uniformly sampling any element in F's range, for a random sampling of k.

-- The output distribution of y = F(k, x) is indistinguishable from the uniform distribution in the domain of the function F.
+In other words, for an adversary that can pick inputs x from the domain of F and can evaluate F on (k,x) (without knowledge of randomly sampled k), then the output distribution F(k,x) is indistinguishable from the uniform distribution in the range of F.

-Additionally, we require the following additional properties:

-- Non-malleable: Given (x, y = F(k, x)), V must not be able to generate (x', y') where x' != x and y' = F(k, x').
+A consequence of showing that a function is pseudorandom, is that it is necessarily non-malleable (i.e. we cannot compute a new evaluation of F from an existing evaluation).
+A genuinely random function will be non-malleable with high probability, and so a pseudorandom function must be non-malleable to maintain indistinguishability.

+An OPRF protocol must also satisfy the following property:

-- Oblivious: P must learn nothing about V's input, and V must learn nothing about P's private key.
+- Oblivious: P must learn nothing about V's input or the output of the function.
+  In addition, V must learn nothing about P's private key.

-- Unlinkable: If V reveals x to P, P cannot link x to the protocol instance in which y = F(k, x) was computed.
+Essentially, obliviousness tells us that, even if P learns V's input x at some point in the future, then P will not be able to link any particular OPRF evaluation to x.
+This property is also known as unlinkability {{DGSTV18}}.

 Optionally, for any protocol that satisfies the above properties, there is an additional security property:

-- Verifiable: V must only complete execution of the protocol if it can successfully assert that P used its secret key k.
+- Verifiable: V must only complete execution of the protocol if it can successfully assert that the OPRF output computed by V is correct, with respect to the OPRF key held by P.

+Any OPRF that satisfies the 'verifiable' security property is known as a verifiable OPRF, or VOPRF for short.
 In practice, the notion of verifiability requires that P commits to the key k before the actual protocol execution takes place.
 Then V verifies that P has used k in the protocol using this commitment.
+In the following, we may also refer to this commitment as a public key.

 # OPRF Protocol {#protocol}